19 Inch ADA Stainless Steel Undermount Vanity Sink Bathroom - Sink Depot

 What is the maximum depth for an ADA compliant sink?

-No, private residences are not required to meet ADA standards.
-However, many homeowners choose ADA compliant sinks for accessibility, comfort, or aging-in-place planning.
+No, private residences are not legally required to meet ADA standards.
+However, many homeowners install ADA compliant sinks for accessibility, aging-in-place planning, or ergonomic comfort.

 You have successfully subscribed!